Bodarnn/transducers/README.md

 A transducer is a function that takes a reducer and returns a reducer.

-They can compose many reducers to one.
+They compose many reducers to one.

 ```javascript
 // Double transducer